laurenaceae/LH_website_ananketheme/content/en/post/guam_sovereignty_paper.md

 ---
 date: "2022-12-08T10:58:08-04:00"
-description: Final Solutions Paper for ESM 295A Equity and the Environment
+description: "*Do not remove the catch from a trap that is not yours"
 featured_image: /images/IMG_4177.JPG
 tags:
 - Writing Sample